bcgov/smk-moh/README.md

 # smk-moh
-A simple map for BC Ministry of Health (replacement for DMF) 1st app will be ‘alrc’ for Assisted Living and Residential Care map
+A Simple Map (replacement for DMF) for BC Ministry of Health 1st app will be ‘alrc’ for Assisted Living and Residential Care map

 # Installation